mleopold/concierge/README.md

 - Deploy the Lambda functions with make (verify env variables in the Makefile)

+- For the deeplens embedded model.
+There are two alternatives based on different models.
+The procedure to deploy is the same, but the functions and model differ.
+  - **Object detection** Using the 'object detection' model with the function find_persion.py
+  - **Face detection** Using the 'face detection' model with the function find_face.py
-- Go into the deeplens console, and create a project, choose "Use a project template" select the "Object detection" model
+  - For either Go into the deeplens console, and create a project, choose "Use a project template" and select the appropriate project, e.g. for object detection:
+        - select the "Object detection" model
         - Remove the `deeplens-object-detection` function, and add a function for `find_person` and `trigger_open`
             - Leave out `trigger_open` if you don't plan to use this way of unlocking the door
         - If its empty when you start you can choose to add the deeplens-object-detection model and add the `find_person` and `trigger_open` function.
         - Deploy the application to your deeplens
 - For notification there's two options: Microsoft Teams and Slack:
    - **Slack** Set up up a Slack app as described in the [Doorman app](https://github.com/svdgraaf/doorman).
 Insert the encoded channel id and OAuth token in parameters.conf
    - **Teams** Set up [Webhook Connector](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/connectors/connectors-using) and insert TeamsWebhookUrl in parameters.conf